klevente/coupunch/docs/company.md

 * `/company1/reports`: Reports page
 * `/company1/settings`: Company-specific settings page

+## Product Management

+Employees can manage products using the provided interface.

+### Product Groups

+On the left, there is an editable list of product groups.
+Each item can be edited or removed.
+New items can be added using the button at the top.
+A group row displays its name, how many products are in it, and how many coupons use it as a requirement and how many use it as a reward.

+The first item is a hardwired "All products" group, which lists every product without filter.
+Upon clicking on a group, only the relevant products show up in the middle.

+Removing a product group is only enabled when it contains no items.

+On the backend, a "default" group is readily available to place any items which fit nowhere else.

+#### Product Group Edit Form

+This modal exposes the following data to edit a group: name.

+### Products

+In the middle, a searchable table shows products based on the current search term and selected group.
+Each row displays the product name, price and icon.
+It also displays how many coupons use it as a requirement and how many use it as a reward.
+Each item can be edited or removed.
+Removal is only enabled when there are no coupons referring this product.

+#### Product Edit Form

+This modal exposes the following data to edit a group: name, price, icon, product group.
+If no product group choice is made, the "default" one will be used.

 ## User Selection

 Employees have 2 ways of selecting a user upon checkout: